Updated March 22, 2026 with corrections

 What’s Next

 The Trivy compromise was a wake-up call, but the underlying problem is structural. pull_request_target is a footgun that requires maintainers to understand a subtle trust boundary that GitHub’s own documentation has historically under-explained.
-The fact that 20 of the top 1,000 repositories on GitHub — projects with 30,000 to 94,000 stars — have this exact vulnerability class tells you the problem isn’t developer negligence.
+Even after corrections, the fact that over a dozen of the top 1,000 repositories on GitHub, projects with tens of thousands of stars, have exploitable variants of this vulnerability tells you the problem isn’t developer negligence.
 It’s a dangerous default in the platform.

 Fluxgate is open source under Apache 2.0.
 Scan your repos.
 Fix your workflows.
 And if you get a security advisory from me, please don’t ignore it.

-Christopher Lusk is a Principal Product Security Engineer at Red Hat.
+Christopher Lusk is an independent security researcher operating North Echo Security Research.
 Fluxgate is an independent open-source project.
 Find it at github.com/north-echo/fluxgate.